A guide to eating and drinking well

 Dealing with the same symptoms over and over meant that, in time, I came to identify the most likely diet-related causes of those symptoms.
 Each chapter of this book (apart from the Meal Ideas chapter) I devoted to one of those causes.
 I have outlined exactly what I as a nutritional therapist would do if you were my client suffering from one or more of the ‘top 20’ symptoms.
 I will guide you to making the right dietary changes for you by first identifying the underlying factors affecting your health, and then working out how you need to adapt your diet to have a therapeutic effect – that is, to eliminate or reduce your symptoms.
 I may suggest tests you can have carried out privately, or supplements which can help boost the effects of dietary change.

-Nutrition in Institutions Published by Wiley-Blackwell
+Published by Wiley-Blackwell

 The importance of good nutrition for individual health and well-being is widely recognised, yet for a significant number of people who rely on institutions for food and nutrition, this importance has not always been a primary consideration.
 People, therefore, may find themselves consuming food they would not ordinarily choose to eat.
 In recent years, there have been major advances in the quality of catering in some areas, particularly schools.
 Other institutions which have not been thrust into the media spotlight have fared less well in terms of enthusiasm and commitment.
 This insightful book looks in detail at five institutions: schools, hospitals, care homes for the elderly, prisons and the armed forces.